rhine3/audiomoth-guide/guide.md

 ## Metadata management
 It is important to keep track of metadata about the files that were created.

 * The AudioMoth stores metadata about the recording in the "Comments" field of the EXIF metadata.
 This includes recording date/time, sample rate, recording duration, gain setting, battery level, and AudioMoth serial number.
-For instance, here is an example metadata record automatically generated by an AudioMoth, accessed through `exiftool` (see below)
+For instance, here is an example metadata record automatically generated by an AudioMoth that was programmed by the RFCx Companion app:

-TODO: Create a more current example of this, including Deployment ID from RFCx app.

  ```
+> exiftool 20210528_131600.WAV
+ExifTool Version Number         : 11.30
-File Name                       : 5ACDE3A8.WAV
+File Name                       : 20210528_131600.WAV
 Directory                       : .
-File Size                       : 27 MB
+File Size                       : 5.0 MB
-File Modification Date/Time     : 2018:04:11 10:35:00-04:00
+File Modification Date/Time     : 2021:05:28 13:16:54-04:00
-File Access Date/Time           : 2018:04:17 11:16:05-04:00
+File Access Date/Time           : 2021:05:28 00:00:00-04:00
-File Inode Change Date/Time     : 2018:04:17 11:17:43-04:00
+File Inode Change Date/Time     : 2021:05:28 13:16:54-04:00
 File Permissions                : rwxrwxrwx
 File Type                       : WAV
 File Type Extension             : wav